Optimize

 Educational information only — not medical advice.
 Consult a healthcare professional for clinical decisions.

-Free T4 (only if TSH is abnormal) is one of the biomarkers in the Optimize test panel.
+Free T4 (only if TSH is abnormal) is one of the biomarkers in the Optimize blood test.
 Book a blood draw at any of 238+ partner labs in the Netherlands, or upload your existing results in the app.